 Respecting You – Your Modesty Matters

-- Release your old strategies and habits: help you to release your persistent (even stubborn perhaps) holding habits that are preventing you from supporting your body and moving efficiently (e.g. release tight muscles, overactive muscles, stiff joints, tight fascia etc.)
+- Release your old strategies (muscle memory) and habits: Help you to release your persistent (even stubborn perhaps) holding habits that are preventing you from supporting your body and moving efficiently (e.g. release tight muscles, over active muscles, stiff joints, tight fascia etc.)

 - Help to train a new way to move: teach you a more efficient, and less stressful, way to support and move your body according to your goals and expectations.
 Always remain active, as this helps the recovery process.

-We always carry out some osteopathic treatment unless it is contraindicated on your first visit, but please note that the Case History and Examination will take up a large part of the your visit.
-Additionally, it is common to feel stiff and sore following treatment that can last 48-72 hours.
+It is common to feel stiff and sore following treatment that can last 24-72 hours.
 Most people describe their reaction as similar to aching and pain felt after exercising.
 It is also common to feel tired after treatment.
 If you have any concerns about your treatment please call us.

 Further information relative to your first visit can be found in the Practice Information Advice which you can download from the link above.